We stand with Ukraine to help keep people safe. Join us

 • Phone: The ability to make and take phone calls.

-• Calendar: Reading and writing to your calendar.
+• Calendar: Read and write on your calendar.

-• Body sensors: This refers to things like heart rate monitors and other trackers.
+• Body sensors: These refer to things like heart rate monitors and other trackers.

 • SMS: Whether an app can read and edit your text messages.